For a lot of us, trading cards was our first brush with investing. We understood the basics as a kid. Buy low. Sell high.

 Here are some of the factors that point towards the massive growth coming up in this strategy.

-- Sports Cards Have Become A Scare Asset
+Sports Cards Have Become An Investing Option

 Back in the 80s and 90s when most of us first started collecting, there wasn’t much of a difference between supply and demand.
 As demand increased, makers printed more and more cards and the value remained pretty much unchanged.